hlucey/third-party/offering-types.md

 Delivering your third-party offering as an integrated billing service means that users can select from different IBM pricing plans that are listed on your catalog details page in the {{site.data.keyword.Bluemix_notm}} console.
 Additionally, users can automatically create an instance of your third-party offering.

 When you deliver your third-party offering as a referral service, users are directed to your website from the catalog details page in the {{site.data.keyword.Bluemix_notm}} console.
-From your website, users create accounts and obtain the appropriate credentials that are needed to programmatically connect your third-party offering to an app they're building on {{site.data.keyword.Bluemix_notm}}.
+From your website, users create accounts and get the appropriate credentials that are needed to programmatically connect your third-party offering to an app they're building on {{site.data.keyword.Bluemix_notm}}.

 ## Comparing offering types
 {: #compare}